-Reading will be linked to cross curricular work where possible which will support our work in writing.
+Reading will be linked to cross curricular work where possible and will support our work in writing.

 Please set time aside each day to share reading books with your child, asking them questions and record reading in Reading record books.
 Times tables will be essential to your child not just in their primary learning but in Secondary education and beyond, as such - time spent learning these is never wasted time!